edriso/iomeh/README.md

 > **Your Global Fitness Rank — Shaped by Your Daily Workouts and Nutrition.**

 A global fitness tracking and ranking platform that gamifies your workout and nutrition journey.
 Track your daily exercises and healthy eating while competing on seasonal leaderboards.
-Think of it as a sports foundation, but for your fitness.
+Think of it as a sports platform, but for your fitness.

 ---